What supplies should I bring? Does the institute provide anything?

 Is the Dorm Air Conditioned?

 Yes.
 It can actually get quite cold in our academic buildings and dormitories.
-This is why we recommend students bring a heavier pair of pants and a sweatshirt if they are prone to getting chilly.

 Does my University Meal Plan Include Breakfast?